 The anatomy instruction in class, lab and on the computer is supplemented by anatomy lab at Dartmouth Medical School during which students have an opportunity to observe full body dissections to better appreciate the relationship of structure.

 Clinical education is a vital component in the professional education of the Franklin Pierce physical therapy student and is integrated throughout the physical therapy program curriculum.
 Our students have four integrated clinical experiences spread through the first two years of the curriculum, and the third year is comprised primarily of full-time clinical placements totaling 32 weeks.
 Franklin Pierce students participate in clinical experiences at clinical education centers around the country.
 These placements provide the students with the exciting opportunities to apply skills they have learned in the classroom to real life settings and to develop new skills under the guidance of their Clinical Instructors.
-Clinical Education resource - Professional Behaviors for the 21st Century.
+Clinical Education resource - View the Professional Behaviors for the 21st Century.

-The Financial Aid office works with DPT students to plan for the payment of tuition and other costs.
-Whether by student loans, grants, scholarships, or alternative forms of credit, Financial Aid will point the student in the right direction.
+The Financial Aid office works with each DPT student to plan for the payment of tuition and other costs through student loans, grants, scholarships, or alternative forms of credit.
 More information is available on the Financial Aid page.

 There are a limited number of part time work-study opportunities for students in the DPT program, and these positions are awarded during the first term of each year.
 There are also four Graduate Research Assistant positions available each year, and they are offered to exceptional students who are attending the second year of the program.
 It is not recommended that students plan to work significant hours while participating in this full time program.

 The $2,500 Alumni Scholarship, established by the Alumni Board in 2002, will be awarded to one student enrolled in the DPT program each year.